CLSherrod/clsherrod.github.io/_posts/2008-11-24-results-of-what-is-the-single-most-frustrating-problem-or-fear-in-your-business.md

 >My most frustrating problem is keeping up with the bookwork, like writing reports.

->not getting anyone to follow thru with the next step
+>not getting anyone to follow through with the next step

 >getting people to buy my product